The Ultimate Guide

 The thought that you put into this activity and building your Value Proposition will simplify a lot of future key decisions.
 The best part is that while you are beginning to develop your new business, you can always revisit your Value Proposition to widen (or narrow) the scope of your business as you progress.

-1. Create the Customer Profile using the worksheet in the Guide
+1. Create your Customer Profile using the sixty:forty Customer Avatar Worksheet

 You can use this worksheet to capture information about the person or business that will likely buy from you.